 1862 - 1951

-Margaret Powell had a close relationship with Matthew Vaughan Davies, Lord Ystwyth of Tan y Bwlch, Aberystwyth.
+With Edward Powell heavy drinking sessions Margaret Powell developed a close relationship with Lord Ystwyth (Matthew Vaughan Davies), of Tan y Bwlch, Aberystwyth.
 There was a flag-pole on the roof of Nanteos, and when Edward Powell was away or intoxicated, Margaret Powell would raise a bed sheet on the flag-pole, as an all clear for Lord Ystwyth to call.
-He would stay in the Blue room on his regular visits.
-After the death of Edward Powell in 1930, she stayed at Tan y Bwlch each August, when Nanteos was let out.
+He would stay in the Blue room (now the Ystwyth Suite) on his regular visits.
+After the death of Edward Powell in 1930, she stayed at Tan y Blwch each August, when Nanteos was let out fo the summer.
 After the death of Lord Ystwyth, at the age of 95 in 1935, she carried on with her August vacations, staying at 38 Marine Terrace, Aberystwyth, believing the sea air to be good for her health.

 Margaret continued to live at Nanteos until her death in 1951 at the age of 89.
-She was a great character and would often be seen in Aberystwyth in the Milk Bar cafe in Terrace Road, Aberystwyth on her daily visits for tea, with her ear trumpet swinging on her arm.
-She was, in fact profoundly deaf.
-Guests calling at Nanteos would sometimes wait for over half an hour, while Maggie, the maid, would look for her (it was pointless calling her), and if she was unsuccessful in locating her, they would leave and call again.
+She was a great character and would often be seen in the Milk Bar in Terrace Road, Aberystwyth on her visits to town, she was profoundly deaf and was always seen with her ear trumpet swinging on her arm

-If Mrs. Powell wanted to summon Maggie, she pulled a bell-pull at the bottom of the kitchen stairway.
+In the house if Mrs. Powell wanted to summons Maggie, she pulled a bell-pull at the bottom of the kitchen staircase.
 The bell would ring on the top floor.
 Mrs. Powell would place her hand on the banister to feel the vibrations.
-Then she knew that Maggie was on her way.
+Then she knew that Maggie was on her way down to assist.